-I am only a couple days away from an exchange on a flat in Chesham and my mum and dad have transferred the 10% deposit to my conveyancer.
-I am now told that as the deposit has not arrived from me my conveyancing practitioner needs to make a notification to my mortgage company.
-I am advised that, in also acting for the mortgage company he must inform them that the balance of the purchase price is coming from anyone other than me.
-I advised the mortgage company concerning my parents' contribution when I applied for the mortgage, so is it really appropriate for him to raise this?
+I am only a couple days away from an exchange on a house in Chesham and my mum and dad have sent the 10% deposit to my lawyer.
+I am now told that as the deposit has been sent from someone other than me my solicitor needs to make a notification to my mortgage company.
+I am advised that, in also acting for the mortgage company he must advise them that the balance of the purchase price is coming from anyone other than me.
+I disclosed to the bank about my parents' contribution when I applied for the home loan, so is it really appropriate for him to raise this?

-The lawyer is legally required to clarify with mortgage company to make sure that they are aware that the balance of the purchase price is not from your own resources.
-Your solicitor can only reveal this to your mortgage company if you agree, failing which, your lawyer must cease to continue acting.
+The conveyancer is obliged to clarify with the bank to make sure that they understand that the balance of the purchase price is not from your own funds.
+Your solicitor can only report this to your mortgage company if you permit them to, failing which, your lawyer must cease to continue acting.

 Is there a reason why leasehold purchase conveyancing in Chesham costs more?